Is South Africa Safe? What You Need to Know Before You Go

 Public transportation is an integral part of life in Johannesburg.
 It offers a convenient and affordable way for locals and tourists alike to get around the city.

 However, as with any public transit system, it comes with risks.
-Here are some tips for how to stay safe on public transportation.
+Here are some tips for staying safe on public transportation.

 – Keep your belongings close by